 To understand users' perceptions and requirements regarding secure group chat, we conducted two surveys approved by our institutions' IRB and ethics board, respectively.
-We conducted the first survey February 4-February 11, 2019 and collected 500 responses from individuals in the United States (US).
-We then conducted the second survey March 11-March 19, 2019 and collected 501 responses from individuals in the United Kingdom (UK).
-Both surveys were administered using Prolific (formerly, Prolific Academic), a platform comparable to MTurk, and had identical content.
-We used Prolific to select representative samples from the US and the UK prior to collecting responses.
-3 The consent form is included in Appendix B and the full survey in Appendix C.
+We conducted the first survey from February 4 to February 11, 2019, and collected 500 responses from individuals in the US.
+We then conducted the second survey from March 11 to March 19, 2019, and collected 501 responses from individuals in the UK.
+Both surveys were administered using Prolific (formerly Prolific Academic), a platform comparable to MTurk, and had identical content.
+We used Prolific to select representative samples from the US and the UK before collecting responses.3 The consent form is included in Appendix A and the full survey in Appendix B.